manjaripokala/dl-angular/README.md

 ## About Datalakes

 Datalakes Information Experience Platform is a Business Intelligence and Analytics solution on the Cloud.
-It addresses all the aspects of Data-to- Information cycle : Acquire, Process, Store, Analyze, Visualize and Publish - all delivered as a self service platform.
+It addresses all the aspects of Data-to-Information cycle : Acquire, Process, Store, Analyze, Visualize and Publish - all delivered as a self service platform.
 The platform provides an easy access to the stunning from any browser or mobile device.

 Thanks to founders [Krishna](https://www.linkedin.com/in/krishnaanisetty) & [Rajeev](https://www.linkedin.com/in/rajeevps) for giving me the opportunity to work on the cool app.